nataliecje/SC1015-vehicle-analysis/README.md

 The almost identical results of train and test suggests the fitting of the model is good.

-Grid Search CV was performed to determine the best solver.
+`GridSearchCV` was performed to determine the best solver.
 Solver is the algorith used by the model for optimisation.
 However, all solver yields the same score, as shown below:

 > liblinear       : 0.736
 > newton_cg       : 0.736